Disney Channel (Europe, Middle East and Africa)

-Disney Channel is a European-managed pay television kids channel originally owned and operated by The Walt Disney Company Limited.
-It is available through the Middle East (except Iran, Israel, Syria, and Turkey), North Africa, Sub-Saharan Africa, Greece, Cyprus, and most of the Balkans (excluding Albania, Bulgaria, Romania and Moldova).
+Disney Channel is a British-managed children's pay television channel owned and operated by The Walt Disney Company Limited, the international business division of the Walt Disney Company serving television markets across the Middle East (except Iran, Israel, Syria, and Turkey), North Africa, Sub-Saharan Africa, Greece, Cyprus, the Baltics, Balkans (excluding Albania, Bulgaria, Romania and Moldova, including Croatia and Slovenia).

-It was originally launched on 2 April 1997 as a channel in the Middle East & North Africa; exclusively for Orbit TV subscribers (now OSN).
-And in 2006, it began expanding to markets in Sub-Saharan Africa and the Balkans.
+Originally launched on 2 April 1997 as a channel in the Middle East and North Africa; exclusively for Orbit TV (now OSN) subscribers, it began expanding to markets in Sub-Saharan Africa in 2006 and the Balkans.

 The channel previously used to cover Poland and Turkey, with respective audio tracks for the two markets, until 2010 and 2012 respectively when two fully-localized feeds were launched for the two countries.
 In Albania, the EMEA feed was previously available from 2012 to 2018, with Albanian subtitles available for programs.

+Majority of programming from Disney Channel are also available on Disney+ throughout the regions and South Africa.

 History

-The Disney Channel began broadcasting on 2 April 1997 on satellite provider Orbit in the Middle East & North Africa region.
+Disney Channel, then known as The Disney Channel began broadcasting on 2 April 1997 on satellite provider Orbit (now OSN) in the Middle East and North Africa region.
 At first, the channel was only available in English, but on 1 April 1998, a separate Arabic sub-feed was added.
 Animated films and series were dubbed in Arabic, while live-action films and series were subtitled.
 Disney Channel Middle East was then picked up by satellite provider Showtime in fall 2001.
 The channel featured the logos (resembling Mickey Mouse head) in two versions (the one with the channel's name written in English and the other in Arabic for each feed), until June 2003 when it adopted the 2002 US Disney Channel logo.

 Somewhere at that time, both the Arabic and English feeds of the channel were merged.
 In consequence, on 3 January 2005 Disney Channel Middle East started to simulcast Disney Channel Scandinavia, including its schedule and the prints of the series and movies for this feed (which were modified to also include Arabic dubbing credits).
 Then somewhere between November and December 2005, Disney Channel Scandinavia and Middle East started to add dubbing credits to its programming through subtitles.

 Disney Channel Scandinavia and Middle East started gradually becoming individual feeds in 2006, starting with a different rotation of films (that gradually got more different), though this did not stop Arab satellite provider Orbit from adding a Swedish audio track to the Middle Eastern feed on 16 April 2007 (which was subsequently removed years later).